nutype/node-shell-cmd/readme.md

 ## Overview

-`grunt-shell-cmd` is a shell command which is executed from a commmand line environment (e.g, Bash, PowerShell, etc.) and consists of a number of common administritive commands.
-This allows you to use the same set of commands across multiple platforms without having to know the underlying platform-specific details.
-The only requirement in order to execute `grunt-shell-cmd` is you *must* have Node.js already installed.
+`grunt-shell-cmd` is both a shell command which is executed from a commmand line environment (e.g, Bash, PowerShell, etc.) and a Node.js module library which you can directly interact with in your Node.js code in an asyncronous manner.
+It consists of a number of common, cross-platform administritive commands which allows you to use the same set of commands across multiple platforms without having to know the underlying platform-specific details.

-Also, you can string together a series of `grunt-shell-cmd` commands similar to how you would pipe multiple commands using the `|` symbol.
+The only requirement in order to execute the `grunt-shell-cmd` command line utility is you *must* have Node.js already installed and in your _PATH_.
+Also, you can string together a series of `grunt-shell-cmd` commands from the command line similar to how you would pipe multiple commands using the `|` symbol.
 The final result of the commands is then displayed on the command line as a JSON-encoded string.

 ## The Basics

+The commands are all indentified by a unique _dotted command name_, such as `disks.all.list`.
+This name is the same for both the command line utility and the Node.js module, but they are accessed in different ways.
+From the command line, you simply provide the name as an argument (more details to follow shortly), and from the Node.js module you use the exported `callCmd` function which takes the following arguments: `cmdName, args, input, callback`.

+## Using The Command Line Utility

+### First Command

 The *first* command specified in a string of commands follows this format: